sean-rowe/resume/README.md

 ## Professional Experience

+Here's the updated section for your experience with ArcBest, added before the Humana contract in your **Sean Rowe Consulting, LLC** experience:

+---

 ### **Sean Rowe Consulting, LLC** (Jan 2017 – Present)
 **Owner / Consultant**
 - Provide development and architectural consulting services to clients across industries.
 - Specialize in building modern web applications and migrating legacy systems.
 - Collaborate with teams to define and implement best practices in development workflows.
+- Developed and maintained web applications using React, Angular, Vue.js, and Node.js.
+- Implemented GraphQL APIs for efficient data fetching.
+- Led code reviews and refactoring efforts.
+- Integrated Connectwise, Salesforce, and legacy applications in Mulesoft.

+#### Contract: **ArcBest** (Aug 2023 – Oct 2023)
+**Senior Full Stack Developer**
+- Led the migration from Vue 2 to Vue 3 with Nuxt for server-side rendering.
+- Transitioned backend systems from C# to Node.js with Nuxt.
+- Contributed to both frontend and backend conversions, ensuring seamless integration.
+- Authored detailed documentation and implemented robust tests to ensure maintainability and scalability.
+- Collaborated with stakeholders to align technical solutions with business requirements.

 #### Current Contract: **Humana** (Nov 2023 – Present)
 **Senior Frontend Developer**